gozle/gozle-id-backend/README.md

-# backend-gozle-users
+# Gozle ID
-The REST Api of Gozle Users microservice.
-Written in Django
+The OAuth2 provider and REST Api for Gozle ID.

+# Client Registration
+To register a client go to https://id.gozle.com.tm/o/admin/applications